 Collect semantics and initiate a framework for a Rice ontology that aligns existing rice ontologies , thesauri, controlled vocabulary and prospect the multi-lingual conversion of ontologies.
 Many countries such as India and Thailand build their rice programs on semantic portals using standard rice ontology.
 RDI WG will work towards aligning all these ontologies to a common framework and design ways to using ontologies for collective intelligence and production and pest management.

 Best practices for digitization of rice legacy data based on Indian and Thai experiences.
 Most valuable and reusable data still lies in paper based documents.
-While generating the awareness among the policy makers in rice growing countries about the need for digitizing the legacy data, RDI WG will also work towards developing/ documenting best bet practices for effectively digitizing rice legacy data.
+While generating the awareness among the policy makers in rice growing countries about the need for digitizing the legacy data, RDI WG will also work towards developing/ documenting best practices for effectively digitizing rice legacy data.

 5. Work plan